AndreaAnguiano/Oilspill_model-/README.md

 ## Introduction

-> In this github an oil spill particle dispersion model implemented in Julia, is described.
+> In this repository an oil spill particle dispersion model implemented in Julia, is described.

 > The model is based on a Lagrangian particle tracking algorithm with a second-order Runge-Kutta scheme.
 It uses ocean currents from the Hybrid Coordinate Ocean Model (HYCOM), and winds from the Weather Research and (WRF).